arraywaves/gitea-migrate/README.md

 # Gitea Migrate

-Gitea-Migrate is a Go application that creates an endpoint for GitHub webhooks to automatically mirror repositories to a Gitea instance.
-This tool simplifies the process of keeping your Gitea repositories in sync with their GitHub counterparts.
+Gitea Migrate is a Go application that automatically mirrors GitHub repositories to a Gitea instance.
+It primarily uses a polling mechanism to periodically check for new GitHub repositories and mirror them to Gitea.
+The tool simplifies the process of keeping your Gitea repositories in sync with their GitHub counterparts.

-**Note: This project is currently a work in progress.
-While it should function as described, currently anyone could access your endpoint.**
+This tool is designed to work with personal GitHub accounts and provides a flexible solution for maintaining a Gitea mirror of your GitHub repositories.

 ## Features

-- Checks GitHub account for unmirrored repositories.
-- Automatically creates mirror repositories in Gitea from new Github repositories.
+- Polling mechanism: Regularly checks for new GitHub repositories and mirrors them to Gitea.
+- Configurable polling interval: Adjust the frequency of checks to suit your needs (note: Github has an API rate limit of 5000 requests per hour for Personal Access Tokens).
-- Keeps track of mirrored repositories in a new file `./mirrored_repos.json`.
+- Tracks mirrored repositories: Maintains a list of already mirrored repositories to avoid duplication.
+- Recognizes pre-existing mirrors: Identifies and tracks repositories that were manually mirrored prior to using Gitea Migrate.
-- Supports private repositories (via a Github Personal Access Token).
+- Supports public and private repositories.
 - Mirrors wiki, labels, issues, pull requests, and releases.

-- *In Development* Option for a Github webhook endpoint.
+## Future development
+- *In Development* Webhook support: An endpoint for GitHub webhooks is in development, which will allow for immediate mirroring when new repositories are created on GitHub Organisations.

 ## Prerequisites